 Established in 1956 by Sister Elisabeth Manhertz, the St. Elizabeth Home Society’s mission is to provide religious services in accordance with the teachings and tenets of the Roman Catholic Church to the public and to establish and manage residences designed for retired adults while delivering services and providing necessary supports to enhance quality of life.
 The St. Elizabeth Home Society became a registered Canadian Charity in 1967.
-It is through the Society that St. Elizabeth Village and St. Elizabeth Villa were established.
+It is through the Society that the St. Elizabeth Village and the St. Elizabeth Villa were established.

 In Canada, Sister Elisabeth took on her mission to follow her patron saint and namesake, St. Elizabeth of Hungary, by giving charity to the sick, elderly and infirm.
 In 1951, she arrived in Hamilton, Ontario a began her mission.
 With the aid of God and kindly benefactors, Sister Elisabeth began her building campaign that started with a nursing home in downtown Hamilton, one retirement home in Hungary, the second rebuilding of the convent in Budapest, Hungary and then she crowned them all with a pioneering lifelease development on Hamilton Mountain called St. Elizabeth Village.
 Through it all, she never wavered from her self-sacrificing mission.

 St. Elizabeth Village in Hamilton, Ontario